Fiserv/pay-by-bank/docs/headersencryptiondecryption.md

 The HMAC signature is used in all calls made through our API and is a necessary step to receive a successful response from the system.

 ### High Level Flow
-1. Get the apikey or the merchant's ConnectPay FirstAPI key
+1. Get the apikey or the merchant's ConnectPay(PaybyBank) FirstAPI key
 2. Get and save the current UTC timestamp, to the millisecond
 3. Concatenate the two paramters to output apikey:timestamp
 4. Get the request payload or the actual content passed as a post request